segmentio/segment-docs/src/connections/sources/catalog/libraries/server/java/quickstart.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.segment.analytics.java/analytics/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.segment.analytics.java/analytics)

 This tutorial will help you start sending data from your program to Segment and any of our destinations, using our analytics-java library.
-As soon as you're setup you'll be able to turn on any new destinations with the flip of a switch!
+As soon as you're set up you'll be able to turn on any new destinations with the flip of a switch!

 If you want to dive deeper at any point, check out the [analytics-java reference](/docs/connections/sources/catalog/libraries/server/java).